dresroldan/work-day-scheduler/README.md

 When the user views the time-blocks for that day then each time-block is color coded to indicate whether it is in the past, present, or future.<br>
-When the user clicks into a time-block then the user can enter an event.<br> When the user clicks the save button for that time-block then the text for that event is saved in local storage.<br> When the user refreshes the page then the saved events persist.<br>
+When the user clicks into a time-block then the user can enter an event.<br> When the user clicks the save button for that time-block then the text for that event is saved in local storage.<br> When the user refreshes the page then the saved events persists.<br>

 ## Technologies